cloudogu/k8s-dogu-operator/docs/operations/configuring_resource_requirements_for_a_dogu_en.md

 ## Configuring resource requests.

-Limits and requests are generally configured in etcd. **Note:** Setting a resource requirements does not automatically result in a restart of the Dogus.
+Limits and requests are generally configured in the Dogu config. **Note:** Setting a resource requirements does not automatically result in a restart of the Dogus.
 It must be applied explicitly.
 This is described in the next section.

 In general, the following entries can be set in any `config` section of a Dogu under the `container_config` section: